MESA, AZ CHAPTER 13 BANKRUPTCY ATTORNEY

 A Chapter 13 plan must get “confirmed” after it is filed.
 This means the plan must follow all relevant rules and laws governing Chapter 13 bankruptcies.
 It must also be able to withstand any objections registered by creditors.
 If a Chapter 13 plan is dismissed, you will not be eligible for a discharge and could be exposed to damaging collection actions.
-Our Gilbert, AZ Chapter 13 bankruptcy attorney can prepare a strategic plan that maximizes relief while meeting all requirements.
+Our Mesa, AZ Chapter 13 bankruptcy attorney can prepare a strategic plan that maximizes relief while meeting all requirements.

 What Is a Cramdown?

 The word “cramdown,” when used in the context of a Chapter 13 bankruptcy, refers to the process of getting an Arizona Bankruptcy Court judge to sign an order stating that you are only required to pay the fair market value of your vehicle (or some other personal property) instead of what is actually owed on the property.
 A cramdown is only available in a Chapter 13 bankruptcy and is not an option for Chapter 7 filers.
 A cramdown is also only granted in very specific situations.
 We can advise whether a cramdown may be available to you.